Combined Method: Girdle Treatment and Stem Injection (Hack-and-Squirt)

 Bore holes – Holes for injecting herbicide can be made using specialized injecting equipment or with a battery powered drill with a 3/8”- 5/16” bit (Enloe 2016).
 If using a drill, holes should be placed at the lowest height that is comfortable for the person conducting the labor.
 The number of holes needed depends on the size of the target and the herbicide being used.
 Herbicides that are labeled for this application usually both an amount of product per bore hole and bore hole spacing on the product label.
 On multi-stemmed species, all stems must be treated.

 Injection techniques including hack-and-squirt are preferred over full girdle treatments for species that are prone to aggressive growth from the root system in response to stem damage.
 Girdling may increase the density of the infestation of these species and is not recommended.
-Invasive woody species known for aggressive root sprouting in response to stem damage include black locust, white poplar, tree-of-heaven, Russian olive and Oriental bittersweet.
+Invasive woody species known for aggressive root sprouting in response to stem damage include black locust, white poplar, tree-of-heaven, Russian olive and Asian bittersweet.

 Herbicides that are suitable for girdle and injection treatments are systemic, meaning that they are absorbed into the target’s tissues and transported throughout the plant.
 When choosing a systemic herbicide, a site manager should consider the site characteristics (particularly any presence of surface water or saturated soils), the species being treated, and the environmental behavior of the chemical relative to long-term goals for the site.